babetCode/kin325r.adrienbabet.com/content/docs/week2/chap2hw.md

   drawForce(magnitudes[i], directions[i], labels[i]);
 }
 ```
-This code can be pasted into the [asymptote web app](http://asymptote.ualberta.ca/) to create similar diagrams.
+This code can be pasted directly into the [asymptote web app](http://asymptote.ualberta.ca/).
 {{< /md >}}
 {{< /details-html >}}